 Catheter | Polyurethane or ChronoFlex |

 The Bard PowerPort is used to deliver medications, fluids, and blood transfusions.
 It is often used in cancer patients who are receiving chemotherapy or other cancer therapies.
-PowerPort is also used in patients with chronic kidney disease or who need regular blood transfusions.
+PowerPort is also used in patients with chronic kidney disease, people who suffer from irritable bowel disease (IBD), or patients who need regular blood transfusions.

 Common Bard PowerPort Complications and Injuries